Google Algorithm Updates: A Timeline of the Latest Changes for Google

-Although it sounds like the Google algorithm keeps changing - there were at least three major updates in 2015 alone - if you look at the timeline, you will notice that there is actually a clear purpose and pattern.
-The changes are not random-- they are all geared towards improving the user experience and helping searchers find the information they need as quickly as possible.
+If you look at the timeline of Google algorithm changes, you will notice that there is a clear purpose and pattern.
+Each algorithm update is geared towards improving user experience and helping searchers find the information they need as quickly as possible.
 The updates all focus on weeding out poor content and boosting the content that fills this need.

 When developing content for your site, you need to: